lambci/ecs/README.md

 This will create an auto-scaling group and an ECS cluster and task definition, which you can find in the AWS console from `Services > EC2 Container Service`

-LambCI will automatically send builds to the ECS stack if a `Dockerfile.test` is present in the root of the repository.
+LambCI-ECS will look for a `Dockerfile.test` is in the root of the repository.
+This is where you put your test/build instructions.

 ## LambCI configuration